 Similar to what is seen in increased alcohol consumption, people who are obese have an increased amount of CYP2E1 enzyme.
 This can be important for the correct dosages of medications that are metabolized with CYP2E1.[ref]

 There are several variants of the CYP2E1 gene that are currently being studied.
-While these variants play a role in increasing or decreasing this enzyme, environmental factors such as alcohol usage may play a larger role for CYP2E1.
+While these variants play a role in increasing or decreasing this enzyme, factors such as alcohol usage or smoking may play a larger role for CYP2E1.

 Check your genetic data for rs2031920 (23andMe v4, v5; AncestryDNA):

-- C/T: Carrier of one CYP2E1-Rsal allele – slightly decreased risk of lung cancer; more likely to develop alcoholism; decreased risk of oral cancers
+- C/T: Carrier of one CYP2E1-Rsal allele – slightly decreased risk of lung cancer; decreased risk of oral cancers, liver cancer

 Check your genetic data for rs3813867 (23andMe v5; AncestryDNA)